billpg/HashBack/README.md

 - The `Authorization` header is `HashBack` type with a BASE64-encoded JSON payload.  :heavy_check_mark:
 - The `Host` value is a domain it owns - `rutabaga.example`.  :heavy_check_mark:
 - The `Now` time-stamp is reasonably close to the server's internal clock.  :heavy_check_mark:
-- The `Unus` value represents 256 bits encoded in base-64.  :heavy_check_mark:
+- The `Unus` value represents 256 bits encoded in base-64 and this value has never been seen before.  :heavy_check_mark:
 - The `Rounds` value is within its acceptable 1-99 rounds.  :heavy_check_mark:
 - The `Verify` value is an HTTPS URL belonging to a known user - *Carol*.  :heavy_check_mark: